What we have called anger may be abuse – David Richo

 4. Healthy anger communicates a problem.
 Abusive anger silences.

 Your anger is communicating something to you.
 When it rears, it’s letting you know that you feel hurt, betrayed, disappointed, neglected, sad, tired, stuck or scared.
 Additionally, anger is also a sign that a boundary has been broken and needs to be reset.
 It’s perfectly natural to want to communicate those things to your partner.

 In contrast, abusive anger shuts communication down.
 Your partner may use the silent treatment to bully, blame and intimidate you until you are silenced.

-5. True anger looks for accountability.
+5. Healthy anger looks for accountability.
 Abusive anger blames.

 Accountability means doing something about your behaviour so that change occurs.
 When you are accountable and take responsibility for your actions, there is an opportunity for personal growth and healing as well as growth in the relationship.

 Apologising and then doing more of the same isn’t being accountable.
 Narcissistically wounded people find it difficult to say sorry and do not take responsibility for their actions.
 On the contrary, blame, revenge and gaslighting take centre stage.

 6. Healthy anger lets go.
 Abusive anger holds on.